lukeb-cs/TicTacToe/README.md

 ## Playing Tic-Tac-Toe
 ![Start Screen](game.png)
-> Start screen displays the name and author of the game
+> Start screen displays the name and author of the game.

 ![Gameplay Screen](play.png)
-> Two players try to get three of their symbols in a row
+> Two players try to get three of their symbols in a row.

 ![Win Screen](win.png)
-> Winner is announced
+> Winner is announced!